java-brain/OCP-notes/README.md

     application configuration data and reusable data caches are commonly implemented using singletons.
     Singletons may also be used to coordinate access to shared resources, such as coordinating write access to a file.

+    - For the purposes of the exam, singletons are always unique.
+When you get to writing applications that run across multiple computers, the static singleton solution starts to require special consideration, as each computer would have its own JVM.

+    In those situations, you might still use the singleton pattern, although it might be implemented with a database or queue server rather than as a static object.
+However the discussion of which to employ is beyond the scope of the exam.

 <!-- Parking lot -->